cakephp/docs/en/core-libraries/events.rst

 immediate access to the object properties and have the chance to inspect or change them on the fly.

-Finally, the third argument is any additional event data.This can be any data you consider useful to pass around so listeners can act upon it.
+Finally, the third argument is any additional event data.
+This can be any data you consider useful to pass around so listeners can act upon it.
 While this can be an argument of any type, we recommend passing an associative array.